bola-de-gude-12/docs/Continia Expense Management/Business functionality/Approvals/Rejecting documents.md

 To reject a document, follow these steps:

-1. Choose the {{search}} icon, enter  **Expense Management Approval Entries**, and then choose the related link.
+1. Search for {{search}} **Expense Management Approval Entries**.
-2. Select the relevant document to be approved.
+2. Select the relevant document you want to approve.
-3. In the action bar, select **Reject**.
+3. On the action bar, click **Reject**.
 4. A dialog appears asking for a reject comment.
-This comment will be delivered to the expense user, depending on the setup.
+This comment is delivered to the expense user, depending on the setup.
-5. The document is then rejected, and based on the setup it would be either re-sent to the expense user or will be ready for the admin with the status Open.
+5. The document is then rejected and, based on the setup, it is either re-sent to the expense user or to the admin with the status **Open**.